 Travel Ideas & Inspiration

-Sarah Pardi - November 21, 2024
+Sarah Pardi - December 23, 2025

 Share this post

-In this guide, we’ll take a look at 27 things to do in Vienna – Austria’s capital that balances rich imperial history with a lively, modern spirit.
+We're taking a look at 27 things to do in Vienna – Austria’s capital that balances rich imperial history with a lively, modern spirit.

-Iconic Vienna attractions you cannot miss
+Vienna sites you can't miss

 How to visit the Schönbrunn Palace

-The museum is open daily and you’ll need tickets to visit.
+The museum is open daily, and you’ll need tickets to visit.
 These tickets have fixed admission times and can be purchased online (which is recommended).
 There are a few different audio guides available for an additional charge as well.

 Where is the Schönbrunn Palace?